MINIMUMPFC/git-test/README.md

 # git_test
-A Test Repository for The Orin Project Course.
+A Test Repository for The Odin Project Course.